clarin-eric/B2Drop2LRS/README.md

-# LR SWITCHBOARD -- EUDAT/B2DROP integration
+# SWITCHBOARD -- EUDAT/B2DROP integration
 Code Repository for the B2DROP plugin to bridge to the CLARIN Language Resources Switchboard.

 # Module Description